maxrumsey/OzStrips/docs/OzStrips_User_Guide.md

 | **Runway** | Aircraft on runway, ready for takeoff |
 | **Departures** | Aircraft airborne, handed off to departures |

+### Local Flights
+Pink local strips denote aircraft whose planned operation remains entirely on the ADC frequency (they will not be passed to Departures or leave ADC's jurisdiction).

 ---

 ## ⌨️ Keyboard Shortcuts